-Several factors were considered in evaluating the long-term rate of return assumption for the SCHDTF, including long-term historical data, estimates inherent in current market data, and a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected return, net of investment expense and inflation) were developed by the investment consultant for each major asset class.
+Several factors are considered in evaluating the long-term rate of return assumption, including long-term historical data, estimates inherent in current market data, and a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected return, net of investment expense and inflation) were developed for each major asset class.
 These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.

-The PERA Board first adopted the 7.25 percent long-term expected rate of return as of November 18, 2016.
+The PERA Board first adopted the 7.25% long-term expected rate of return as of November 18, 2016.
 Following an asset/liability study, the Board reaffirmed the assumed rate of return at the Board's November 15, 2019, meeting, to be effective January 1, 2020.

-As of the most recent reaffirmation of the long-term rate of return, the target asset allocation and best estimates of geometric real rates of return for each major asset class are summarized in the table as follows:
+As of the most recent reaffirmation of the long-term rate of return, the target asset allocation, and best estimates of geometric real rates of return for each major asset class are summarized in the table as follows:

-Target 30 Year Expected Geometric Real

-Asset Class Allocation Rate of Return
+Asset Class Target Allocation 30 Year Expected Geometric Real Rate of Return

 Global Equity 54.00% 5.60%

 Fixed Income 23.00% 1.30%

 Private Equity 8.50% 7.10%

 Real Estate 8.50% 4.40%

-Alternatives 6.00% 4.70%
+Alternatives 1 6.00% 4.70%

 Total 100.00%